kencx/source/content/notes/selfhosted/security-hardening.md

 ```
 Port [custom-port]
 ```

-This next step has mixed reviews among the community.
+This next step has mixed reviews.
 By changing your SSH port away from the default port 22, we stop the constant barrage of bots trying to access your public facing servers[^1].
 However, more advanced bots would simply locate your custom port anyway.
 It is good to weed out the spam in your log files though.
 Just remember to make the same port changes to all other applications that requires your SSH port (like ufw).

 ```
 LoginGraceTime 30 # in sec